Normalisers of parabolic subgroups of Artin--Tits groups and Tits cone intersections: The geometry of the Brink--Howlett groupoid

-\end{Theorem} \begin{proof} Existence of path lifting follows from Proposition \ref{prop:hominWCandBH}\eqref{item:uniquelift}.
+Existence of path lifting follows from Proposition \ref{prop:hominWCandBH}\eqref{item:uniquelift}.
 Note that uniqueness comes for free since morphism spaces in $\wt{\BH}$ are singletons, from which it follows too that the covering is universal.

 Next we show that the deck transformation group is $N(W,J)$.
 By Lemma \ref{lem:normaliseraction} we can endow $\wt{\BH}$ with an action of $N(W,J)$.
-Indeed, the lemma describes the action on objects, and since morphism spaces are singletons this extends uniquely to an action on the category.
+Indeed, the lemma describes the action on objects, and since morphism spaces are singletons this extends uniquely to an action on the groupoid.
 Then $\cF$ is $N(W,J)$-equivariant, where $N(W,J)$ acts trivially on $\BH$, i.e. $N(W,J)$ acts as deck transformations of $\cF$.
-This shows that $N(W,J) \leq \Deck(\cF)$.
+Since $N(W,J)$ acts faithfully on $\wt{\BH}$, this shows that $N(W,J) \leq \Deck(\cF)$.

 Conversely, suppose $\varphi \in \Deck(\cF)$.
 Then we obtain maps on the fibres $\varphi: \cF^{-1}(I) \to \cF^{-1}(I)$ for all associates $I$ of $J$.
 Set $(g, J) \coloneqq\varphi(e,J) \in \cF^{-1}(J)$, so that $g$ has minimal length in $gW_J$.
 We claim that